sh1katagana1/osint/web-osint.md

  [CMS Analyzer](https://hackertarget.com/wordpress-security-scan/) Checks things like Wordpress on a site, plugins, if user enumeration is possible, etc. \
  [Web Check](https://web-check.xyz/) A good all around web page OSINT tool. \
  [Wordpress Scanner](https://hackertarget.com/wordpress-security-scan) Online wordpress scanner by hackerTarget.
 Free version only does passive scan \
- [Information Laundromat](https://informationlaundromat.com/content-search) Interesting site to search for similarities in sites as well as similar text on different sites.
+ [Information Laundromat](https://informationlaundromat.com/content-search) Interesting site to search for similarities in sites as well as similar text on different sites. \
+ [WhatCMS](https://whatcms.org/) Checks for what CMS a site is running.